Lipoprotein: Subdivisions

 Lipoproteins, such as LDL and HDL, can be further subdivided into subspecies isolated through a variety of methods.
 These are subdivided by density or by the protein contents/ proteins they carry.
 While the research is currently ongoing, researchers are learning that different subspecies contain different apolipoproteins, proteins, and lipid contents between species which have different physiological roles.
 For example, within the HDL lipoprotein subspecies, a large number of proteins are involved in general lipid metabolism.
 However, it is being elucidated that HDL subspecies also contain proteins involved in the following functions: homeostasis, fibrinogen, clotting cascade, inflammatory and immune responses, including the complement system, proteolysis inhibitors, acute-phase response proteins, and the LPS-binding protein, heme and iron metabolism, platelet regulation, vitamin binding and general transport.

-Studies
+Research

-Atherosclerosis is the leading cause of coronary artery disease.
-And, ischaemic heart disease is the leading cause of mortality in the world.
-Many studies have examined possible correlations between the incidence of the disease and plasma lipoprotein particle concentrations in the blood.
-Hypotheses exist for possible causations but none have been proven to date.
-These studies have shown correlation (and correlation does not imply causation) between atherosclerosis and concentrations of particles.
-Studies specifically targeting different phenotypes are needed to determine if the amount of particles are a reaction to diet composition.
-Citizen scientists are attempting to do that.
+High levels of lipoprotein(a) are a significant risk factor for atherosclerotic cardiovascular diseases via mechanisms associated with inflammation and thrombosis.
+The links of mechanisms between different lipoprotein isoforms and risk for cardiovascular diseases, lipoprotein synthesis, regulation, and metabolism, and related risks for genetic diseases are under active research, as of 2022.